In this Article:

 I think that three redundant methods of safe entry are a good way to go…you had just better make sure that you keep two of the three out of the wrong hands.
 Your fingerprints should be fairly secure, located where they are.
 Nobody else has your prints, to be sure!
 SentrySafe makes a very decent product…you may want to give it a look.

 AmazonBasics Security Safe

 I wanted to include a lesser-expensive safe that would still do the job.
 The AmazonBasics Security safe is a good buy with several features that recommend it for anyone looking for a safe way to secure things but are on a budget.
 Here are some of its features:

-This safe looks like it would be ideal on a nightstand – it probably wouldn’t fit into a drawer – and would be able to hold one or two handguns with extra ammo and maybe a flashlight.
-With its width at just about 14 inches and depth around 10 inches, you shouldn’t have any problem fitting a 1911-sized gun with a couple of extra magazines on each shelf.
+This safe looks like it would be ideal on a nightstand, it probably wouldn’t fit into a drawer, and would be able to hold one or two handguns with extra ammo and maybe a flashlight.
+With its width of just about 14 inches and depth of around 10 inches, you shouldn’t have any problem fitting a 1911-sized gun with a couple of extra magazines on each shelf.

 Or, if you have a specialized need or want to store more than a couple of guns, remove the shelf for one large, open area.